JosephAdamson/mubi_frontend/README.md

       }, ...
 ```

+MVP
+- [ ] Creation of a film review with review text attribute.
+- [ ] A review can be deleted.
+- [ ] Each review should have its own canonical url.
+- [ ] Films are searchable by the title field.
+- [ ] All reviews are navigable from a single index view.

+EXTRA
+- [ ] The reviews in the index view are filterable by film genre.
+- [ ] Reviews are persisted locally and reconstituted when the application is reopened.
+- [ ] Apply responsive CSS to optimize the layout for the available screen size.

 Looking at the wireframes we will need a type to define a Review linked to film by id (the film name).
 Component list (based on looking at wireframes)